 The conference will be held in Villa Doria D'Angri, one of the most beautiful villas in Posillipo, Naples.
 Wagner himself – enjoying the view of Naples from the Villa Doria d’Angri, where he was a guest in 1880 - found great inspiration here to compose his Parsifal, one of the most important opera of all time.
 This villa is one of the branches of Parthenope University, it also hosts a maritime museum which counts more than 160 types of ships.

-In the days October 1-3, after the last afternoon session the shuttle bus will pick up the participants at the venue and stop near metro Mergellina as well as other stops in the center (to be communicated soon).
+In the days October 1-3, after the last afternoon session the shuttle bus will pick up the participants at the venue and stop at Piazza Sannazzaro (near metro Mergellina) and at Teatro San Carlo, 400m (resp.
+700m) from line 1 metro station Municipio (resp.
+Toledo).

 The conference venue can be also reached in ~20 minutes on foot from metro Mergellina.